gazebosim/gz-sim/tutorials/python_interfaces.md

 # Overview

-Ignition Gazebo provides a Python API to interact with world.
+Gazebo provides a Python API to interact with world.

 For now, we provide a `TestFixture` class that allows to load a world file, step simulation and check entities and components.